 - “Fabiola Ochoa Torralba On Decolonizing Dance“

-Also know this: Deceleration is always looking for contributing writers and mediamakers, so if our interests and emphases resonate with your own, pitch us at editor@deceleration.news.
+Also!
+Deceleration is actively seeking contributing writers and mediamakers, so if our interests and emphases resonate with your own, submit or pitch us at editor@deceleration.news.

-Sign up below and I’ll write ya with updates and announcements related to my writing projects.
+Sign up below and I’ll write you periodically with updates and announcements related to my writing projects.
 Submitting your address here means you share it with me and Mailchimp, but you can opt out any time, and honestly I probably won’t send anything more than once or twice a year.